 By 1937, 324 Commonwealth was occupied by the Boston Speech School for Crippled Children and the Copley School of Expression, operated by Mrs. Emma Louise (Grinnell) Tunnicliff, the former wife of Dr. Edmund Harrison Tunnicliff, Jr. She also lived at 324 Commonwealth.
 The schools previously had been located (and she had lived) at 408 Beacon.

 In 1941, an inspection by the Building Department indicated that there was insufficient egress to permit the building to be used for a school.
 The school moved from 324 Commonwealth by mid-1941.

 324 Commonwealth was shown as vacant in the 1942 City Directory.

-The property changed hands and in July of 1960 was acquired by Charles W. Easter and Mary P. Easter.
+On July 15, 1960, 324 Commonwealth was acquired from the Goldmans by Charles W. Easter and his wife, Mary P. (Coleman) Easter.
 In November of 1960, Charles Easter applied for (and subsequently received) permission to convert the property into a seven unit apartment house, which he indicated was the existing condition when he acquired the property.

 In December of 1988, he applied for (and subsequently received) permission to convert 324 Commonwealth from seven to ten apartments.
-At the same time, he also applied for (and subsequently received) permission to combine it with 324 Commonwealth and 326-328-330-332-334 Commonwealth into one property with 63 apartments, to be known as 322-334 Commonwealth.
+At the same time, he also applied for (and subsequently received) permission to combine it with 322 Commonwealth and 326-328-330-332-334 Commonwealth into one property with 63 apartments, to be known as 322-334 Commonwealth.
 336 Commonwealth remained a separate property.

-324 Commonwealth remained an apartment building in 2015.
+324 Commonwealth remained an apartment building in 2018.